jovotech/jovo-framework/docs/04_platform-specifics/amazon-alexa/dialog.md

 app.alexaSkill().dialogElecitSlot(slotName, speechText[, repromptText, updatedIntent])

 // Example
-app.alexaSkill().dialogElecitSlot('name', 'What's your name?', 'Can you tell me your name, please?');
+app.alexaSkill().dialogElecitSlot('name', 'What\'s your name?', 'Can you tell me your name, please?');
 ```

 #### Confirm Slot